MuseScore 4: per-staff dynamics in multi-staff part

 The absolute velocity numbers in the first layer should be edited only by changing the properties of dynamic annotations in the score (like the absolute velocity of a certain "forte", or the type of curve of a certain "crescendo").
 USERS MUST NOT BE ABLE TO CHANGE THESE VELOCITY NUMBERS PER SINGLE NOTE BECAUSE THEY ARE CALCULATED FROM THE PROPERTIES OF DYNAMICS ANNONATIONS IN THE SCORE.
 ONLY RELATIVE VELOCITY NUMBERS FROM THE SECOND LAYER CAN BE CHANGED BY USERS PER SINGLE NOTE.

-In reply to by hstanekovic
+In reply to I think this is a very… by hstanekovic

 Also I think there is nothing wrong in visualizing dynamics, like in DAW, by using graphs (read only) and perhaps even ability to draw (write) in graphs, but writting should only change relative velocities from the second layer.
 Thus anytime user can execute "reset to what is written in the score" command to reset dynamics to absolute velocities from the first layer ie forget (set to zero) all fine-tunings in the second layer.